-Under a surprisingly warm sun, a DJ played techno music and a long bar set up on the busy street handed out recyclable plastic cups of free beer to anyone who found themselves fortunate enough to pass by.
+Under a surprisingly warm Copenhagen sun, a DJ is playing techno music while staff behind a long bar hand out recyclable plastic cups of free beer to anyone who finds themselves fortunate enough to pass by.

 In 2015, the Danish Agriculture and Food Council (Landbrug & Fødevarer, DAFC) collected 54,000 litres of urine from festival attendees at the Roskilde Festival.